muledagnaw/Power-BI-Data-Visualization-Projects/README.md

-# 📊 Power BI Reporting
+# 📊 Visualisation using Power BI

 The goal is to transform raw Excel data into a **professionally designed, interactive Power BI report** .